candango/firenado/README.md

 firenado app run
 ```

-By default an application will be created with a redis based session and a
+An application will be created with the redis based session engine
-redis data source defied and linked to the session.
+and a redis data source linked to the session.

-Firenado don't install redispy so it is necessary to either install it or turn
+Firenado won't install redis-py so it is necessary to inform the extra
+requirement parameter or install it separately.
+It is possible to change
-the session as file based.
-You can disable the session engine too.
+the session to a file based engine or disable the session engine completely.

-To change the session type to file go to helloworld/conf/firenado.yml and
+In order to change the session type to file go to helloworld/conf/firenado.yml
-change the session definition to:
+and change the session definition to:

 ```yaml
 # Session types could be: